Social Credit Party (New Zealand): Progressive Coalition and later years (2002–2023)

-In 2002, when tensions between the "moderate left" and the "hard left" caused a split in the Alliance, the Democrats followed Jim Anderton's moderate faction and became a part of the Progressive Coalition.
-In the 2002 election, Grant Gillon and John Wright were placed third and fourth on the party's list.
-However, the Progressives won only enough votes for two seats, thus leaving the two Democrats outside parliament.
+When the Alliance split in 2002, the Democrats initially followed Jim Anderton's faction into the Progressive Coalition.
+Grant Gillon and John Wright were placed third and fourth on the Progressive list at the 2002 election, but the coalition won only two seats.

-Shortly after the election, the Democrats split from the Progressives, re-establishing themselves as an independent party.
-However, Gillon and Wright, both of whom opposed the split, chose not to follow the Democrats, instead remaining with the Progressives.
-The Progressive Coalition became the Progressive Party after the Democrats left.
-The Democrats chose Stephnie de Ruyter, who had been fifth on the Progressive list, as their new leader.
+Soon afterwards, the Democrats left the Progressives and re-established themselves as an independent organisation.
+Gillon and Wright remained with the Progressives.
+Stephnie de Ruyter, who had been fifth on the Progressive list, became leader of the Democrats.

-In 2005, the party re-added "for Social Credit" to its name to supplement its party name.
-The Democrats contested that year's general election as an independent party and received 0.05% of the party vote.
-In the 2008 general election, the party again won 0.05% of the party vote.
+In 2005, the party added "for Social Credit" to its name and contested the 2005 general election independently.
+It received 1,079 party votes, or 0.05%.
+At the 2008 election, it again received about 0.05% of the nationwide party vote.